 Although they are not as accurate as FDA-approved "medical" pulse oximeters, which cost much more and undergo more rigorous testing, comparison studies indicate that some (but not all) non-medical pulse oximeters can help signal when medical attention is needed in conditions such as COVID-19, asthma, and chronic obstructive pulmonary disease (COPD).

-Learn the pros and cons of non-medical pulse oximeters, which brand (available on Amazon and online) has performed best in studies, and tips on using a pulse oximeter.
+Learn the pros and cons of non-medical pulse oximeters, factors that can affect their accuracy, tips for geting more accurate readings, and which brand has performed best in studies.
 Sign in as a ConsumerLab member.

 Join today to unlock all member benefits including full access to all CL Answers and over 1,300 reviews.Join Now